dansanderson/easyasm65/README.md

 In EasyAsm, the `!to "...", runnable` directive creates a program file that starts with a bootstrap routine.
 A user can load and `RUN` this program from the `READY.` prompt.
 The program starts with the first instruction after the `!to "...", runnable` directive.

 `!to "...", runnable` sets the PC automatically.
-It is not necessary to set the PC explicitly in this case.
+It is not necessary (and not allowed) to set the PC explicitly in this case.

 ```asm
 !to "myprog", runnable